A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Disaster Risk and SDF Volatility

-\end{theorem} \begin{proof} See Appendix \ref{app:proof_qbound}. \end{proof} If $\mathbb{P} = \tilde{\mathbb{P}}$, agents are risk-neutral and the dominance curve evaluates to $\phi(\tau) = \tau$.
-In that case the local bound degenerates to zero.
-Theorem \ref{thm:quantile_bound} makes precise the sense in which any local difference between the physical and risk-neutral distribution leads to a volatile SDF.
-Compare this to the classical HJ bound:
+\end{proposition} \begin{proof} See Appendix \ref{app:proof_qbound}. \end{proof} If $\mathbb{P}_t = \tilde{\mathbb{P}}_t$, agents are risk-neutral and the dominance curve evaluates to $\phi_t(\tau) = \tau$.
+In that case the distribution bound degenerates to zero.
+Proposition \ref{prop:dist_bound} makes precise the sense in which any local difference between the physical and risk-neutral distribution leads to a volatile SDF.
+Compare this to the classical \citet{hansen1991implications} (HJ) bound:

 The lower bound in \eqref{eq:HJbound} shows that any excess return leads to a volatile SDF.
-Essentially, \eqref{eq:HJbound} uses three sources of information: \begin{inparaenum}[(i)] \item The mean of the physical distribution \item The mean of the risk-neutral distribution \item The variance of the physical distribution. \end{inparaenum} The lower bound in \eqref{eq:HJbound} is also a global measure of distance between $\mathbb{P}$ and $\tilde{\mathbb{P}}$, since the mean and volatility are averages across the whole distribution.\\
+Essentially, \eqref{eq:HJbound} uses three sources of information: \begin{inparaenum}[(i)] \item the mean of the physical distribution \item the mean of the risk-neutral distribution \item the variance of the physical distribution. \end{inparaenum} The lower bound in \eqref{eq:HJbound} is also a global measure of distance between $\mathbb{P}_t$ and $\tilde{\mathbb{P}}_t$, since the mean and volatility are averages across the whole distribution.\\

-In contrast, the bound in \eqref{eq:quantile_bound} compares the physical and risk-neutral distribution for every $\tau$-quantile, which is a \emph{local} measure of distance between $\mathbb{P}$ and $\tilde{\mathbb{P}}$.
-To clarify this local interpretation, I use a classical result of Hoeffding (see Appendix \ref{app:joint_norm}):
+In contrast, the bound in \eqref{eq:CDF_rep} compares the physical and risk-neutral distribution at every point $x$, which is a \emph{local} measure of distance between $\mathbb{P}_t$ and $\tilde{\mathbb{P}}_t$.
+To clarify this local interpretation, consider the following decomposition of the equity premium

+where the first equation follows since the SDF prices the market return \eqref{eq:sdf_def}, and the second equation is a consequence of Hoeffding's identity (see Lemma \ref{lemma:hoeff}.).
+Equation \eqref{eq:hoeff} shows that $\cov[\ind{\omrkt \le x},\osdf]$ locally measures the dependence between the SDF and market return.
+In other words, it quantifies how the SDF's variability relates to the market return's variability at different quantiles.\\

-Equation \eqref{eq:hoeff} shows that $\unccov[\ind{R \le x},M]$ locally measures the dependence between the SDF and return.
-The average over all local measures is equal to the global measure of dependence given by $\unccov[R,M]$.
-HJ apply the Cauchy-Schwarz inequality to $\unccov[R,M]$, in order to derive their bound on the SDF volatility.
-In contrast, I apply Cauchy-Schwarz to the local measure of dependence, $\unccov[\mathbbm{1}(R \le \tilde{Q}_\tau),M]$.
-This local measure is expected to yield sharper bounds on the SDF volatility if, for example, there is high tail dependence between the SDF and return.\footnote{See \citet[Chapter 7.2.4]{mcneil2015quantitative} for a formal definition of tail dependence.}\\
+To explain the equity premium and disaster risk premia, the SDF must exhibit sufficient variability.
+Since the distribution bound can be derived from applying the Cauchy-Schwarz inequality to $\cov[\ind{\omrkt \le x},\osdf]$, it is expected to yield sharper bounds on the SDF volatility than the HJ bound if, for example, there is high tail dependence between the SDF and market return such as in the disaster risk model.\footnote{See \citet[Chapter 7.2.4]{mcneil2015quantitative} for a formal definition of tail dependence.}\\